rcsheets/opentelemetry.io/content/docs/collector/about.md

 ### Local

-Builds the latest version of the collector based on the local operating system, runs the binary with all receivers enabled and exports all the data it receivers locally to a file.
+Builds the latest version of the collector based on the local operating system, runs the binary with all receivers enabled and exports all the data it receives locally to a file.
 Data is sent to the container and the container scrapes its own Prometheus metrics.